Ultraviolet freeze-in baryogenesis: Conclusions and Outlook

 In this paper we presented a mechanism in order to explain simultaneously the observed DM abundance and matter-antimatter asymmetry of the Universe.
 A symmetric DM density is created through the freeze-in mechanism, relying on highly suppressed $2 \leftrightarrow 2$ scattering processes described by non-renormalizable operators.
-At the same time, these scattering processes also violate $CP$ which amounts, in synergy with the action of electroweak sphalerons, to an asymmetry between SM baryons and anti-baryons.
+At the same time, these scattering processes also violate $CP$ which amounts, in synergy with the action of electroweak sphalerons, to an asymmetry between SM baryons and antibaryons.
 The fact that the relevant interactions are non-renormalizable leads to both abundances being generated at high temperatures, conversely to other scenarios of freeze-in baryogenesis which have been considered in the literature \cite{Shuve_2020, Goudelis:2021qla, Chand:2022vrf}.

-As a proof-of-concept we studied two simple scenarios of scalar and fermion DM, in which the interactions between the dark and visible particles are described by dimension-5 and dimension-6 operators, respectively, involving the DM particles themselves, SM fermions and exotic vector-like fermions.
-An additional dimension-6 operator between the SM and vector-like fermions, allowed by all symmetries in the theory, leads to interference between the leading-order and next-to-leading-order Feynman diagrams, giving rise to $CP$ violation.
-Our numerical analysis showed that in both cases it is, indeed, possible to simultaneously freeze-in the necessary DM density along with a viable matter-antimatter asymmetry, as long as DM is relatively light (but within existing Lyman-$\alpha$ forest bounds), the interaction scale $\Lambda$ is larger than $O(10^{16})$ ($O(10^{14})$) GeV and the reheating temperature $T_{\rm RH}$ is higher than $O(10^{15})$ ($O(10^{13})$) GeV in the case of scalar (fermion) DM.
+As a proof-of-concept we studied two simple scenarios of scalar and fermion DM, in which the interactions between the dark and visible particles are described by dimension-5 and dimension-6 operators, respectively, involving the DM particles themselves, SM fermions and exotic vector-like fermions. $CP$ violation is generated through interference between the leading-order and next-to-leading-order Feynman diagrams.
+Our numerical analysis showed that in both cases it is, indeed, possible to simultaneously freeze-in the necessary DM density along with a viable matter-antimatter asymmetry, as long as DM is relatively light (but within existing Lyman-$\alpha$ forest bounds), the interaction scale $\Lambda$ is larger than $O(10^{16})$ [$O(10^{14})$] GeV and the reheating temperature $T_{\rm RH}$ is higher than $O(10^{15})$ [$O(10^{13})$] GeV in the case of scalar (fermion) DM.
 The masses of the vector-like fermions can be quite low, down to a few TeV, although in the case of fermion DM this would require the existence of an additional decay channel so that they decay before the era of BBN.